Ultrafast optical route to coupled ferroelectric and altermagnetic switching

-To determine the magnetic ground state of LiV$_2$F$_6$, we considered four typical magnetic structures, including three antiferromagnetic (AFM1, AFM2, AFM3) and one ferromagnetic (FM) configurations, which are shown in Fig. \ref{fig2}(c)-(f), respectively.
+To determine the magnetic ground state of LiV$_2$F$_6$, we consider four typical magnetic structures, including three antiferromagnetic (AFM1, AFM2, AFM3) and one ferromagnetic (FM) configurations, as detailed in our SM.
 Clearly, AFM1 possesses $\{E\|I\}$ spin symmetry but lacks $\{C_{2}^{\bot}\|I\}$ spin symmetry.
 Due to the presence of F atoms, the V atoms with opposite spin magnetic moments cannot be connected by the fractional translation of (1/2, 1/2, 1/2), and thus the AFM1 state also lacks $\{C_{2}^{\bot}\|(1/2, 1/2, 1/2)\}$ spin symmetry.
-Considering that the V atoms with opposite spin magnetic moments can be related by C$_{4z}$(1/2, 1/2, 1/2) symmetry, the AFM1 is also a $d$-wave altermagnetic state, labeled as AM1 in Fig. \ref{fig2}(c).
-In both AFM2 and AFM3, the V atoms with opposite spin magnetic moments can be connected by inversion symmetry, and therefore both are conventional antiferromagnets (Fig. \ref{fig2}(d) and (e)).
-Then, we calculated the relative energies of these four magnetic structures as a function of the on-site Coulomb interaction $U$, as shown in Fig. \ref{fig2}(b).
-From Fig. \ref{fig2}(b), the ferromagnetic structure remains the most stable across different values of $U$, which contradicts previous experimental results\cite{metzger1983crystal}.
+Considering that the V atoms with opposite spin magnetic moments can be related by C$_{4z}$(1/2, 1/2, 1/2) symmetry, the AFM1 is also a $d$-wave altermagnetic state, labeled as AM1 in Fig.~S1(a).
+In both AFM2 and AFM3, the V atoms with opposite spin magnetic moments can be connected by inversion symmetry, and therefore both are conventional antiferromagnets (Figs.~S1(b-c)).
+Then, using the GGA plus on-site repulsion $U$ method (GGA+$U$), we calculate the relative energies of these four magnetic structures as a function of the on-site Coulomb interaction $U$, as shown in Fig.~\ref{fig2}(b).
+From Fig.~\ref{fig2}(b), the FM state remains the most stable across different values of $U$, which is inconsistent with previous experimental results \cite{metzger1983crystal}.